 The Government is considering final advice on the proposed amendments to the blue cod regulations.
 A full announcement on any regulation changes for blue cod is expected in late February 2020.
 Any new regulations will likely come into effect in April 2020.

 Have your say

-Fisheries New Zealand is seeking your feedback on the following proposed changes:
+Fisheries New Zealand sought your feedback on the following proposed changes:

 - require all fishers to have a minimum cod pot mesh size of 54mm

 - standardise the Minimum Legal Size (MLS) for recreational fishing at 33cm

 - require all recreational fishers to land blue cod in a measurable state